Accessing online study resources

 A wide range of resources is available to support your digital development and help you succeed in your studies.
 These tools are part of our ongoing commitment to providing an inclusive, future-focused learning experience for all students.

-Canvas is the University of Manchester’s new central learning environment.
-Throughout your time studying at Manchester, you will use Canvas to navigate your course, access course materials, lecture recordings, submit assignments, and more.
+Canvas is the University’s central online learning environment.
+You’ll use it throughout your studies to access course materials and lecture recordings, submit assignments, and navigate your learning.

 Canvas access